What is gamma exposure (GEX)?

 +

-GEX Metrix collects fresh options data throughout the trading session, with snapshots available every 15 minutes during market hours.
-Historical snapshots allow you to compare current positioning against prior sessions to see how the GEX landscape has shifted.
+Data updates every 15 minutes during market hours.
+Historical snapshots let you compare current positioning against prior sessions.